Hay Pillow®

 • Influence less than optimum beneficial microorganism populations

 It is important to note that the pH environment of the digestive tract directly influences beneficial microorganism populations.
-Optimum pH levels are best achieved by providing a steady flow of appropriate forage/fiber.
+Optimum pH levels are best achieved by providing a steady flow of appropriate forage/fiber

 Feeding by Natural Design vs. Domestication